SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         api_key = os.getenv("WANDB_API_KEY")
         ```

-2. Next install wandb on your laptop
+2. Next install wandb on your laptop.

     ```bash
     pip install wandb
     ```

-3. Now connect to your wandb account
+3. Now connect to your wandb account.

     ```bash
     wandb login
     ```

-    you will be asked to provide the 40 length API key.
-The connection should be remain open to the wandb server
+    You will be asked to provide the length-40 API key.
+The connection should remain open to the wandb server
-    even when you close the terminal, such that you do not have to login each time.
+    even when you close the terminal, such that you do not have to log in each time.
 If using `wandb` in a notebook
     you need to manually close the connection using `wandb.finish()`.

-4. We are now ready for incorporating `wandb` into our code.
+4. We are now ready to incorporate `wandb` into our code.
 We are going to continue development on our corrupt MNIST
     codebase from the previous sessions.
 For help, we recommend looking at this
     [quickstart](https://docs.wandb.ai/quickstart) and this [guide](https://docs.wandb.ai/guides/integrations/pytorch)
     for PyTorch applications.
 You first job is to alter your training script to include `wandb` logging, at least for